foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Added spell resistance and activation/action to drone mods.
 * Added some, if not most, of the class features from Tech Revolution.
 * Assigned action target to weapons in the compendium.
+* Consumables no longer use up the entire quantity when used once.
 * Fixed a bug that allowed disabled modifiers to affect an actor.
 * Fixed a bug that caused the token configuration of Starship or Vehicle containing a PC or NPC actor crew to not open.
 * Fixed a bug that prevented nested containers from listing their content wealth.